jmielkeway/ccos4rbpi_volume0/chapter12/shell.md

 }
 ```

 Let's break it down.
 First the current process's `memmap`s `refcount` is _increased_.
 An odd thing, to increase a reference counter when exiting a process, but necessary in this case.
 The later call to `put_memmap` could end up calling `drop_memmap` if there are no other users of the user space mapping.
 This would otherwise free the `memmap`, while it is still needed in the schedule module.
 The increment of the reference counter is then offset in the schedule module, after the final call to schedule.
-Here, the current process's `memmap` is nullified, and in schedule module:
+The current process's `memmap` is nullified, and thus set to be dropped in the schedule module:

 ```C
     if(!(prev->memmap)) {